Dollar Tree (DLTR) Stock Slides as Market Rises: Facts to Know Before You Trade

-Dollar Tree (DLTR) closed the latest trading day at $66.77, indicating a -0.06% change from the previous session's end.
-This move lagged the S&P 500's daily gain of 1.23%.
-On the other hand, the Dow registered a gain of 1.02%, and the technology-centric Nasdaq increased by 1.43%.
+The most recent trading session ended with Dollar Tree (DLTR) standing at $61.21, reflecting a -0.33% shift from the previouse trading day's closing.
+The stock fell short of the S&P 500, which registered a gain of 0.1% for the day.
+At the same time, the Dow added 0.69%, and the tech-heavy Nasdaq gained 0.06%.

-Heading into today, shares of the discount retailer had lost 3.82% over the past month, lagging the Retail-Wholesale sector's gain of 0.58% and the S&P 500's loss of 0.54% in that time.
+The discount retailer's shares have seen a decrease of 10.92% over the last month, not keeping up with the Retail-Wholesale sector's gain of 5.33% and the S&P 500's gain of 4.37%.

-Market participants will be closely following the financial results of Dollar Tree in its upcoming release.
-The company's upcoming EPS is projected at $1.06, signifying a 9.28% increase compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $7.45 billion, reflecting a 1.88% rise from the equivalent quarter last year.
+The upcoming earnings release of Dollar Tree will be of great interest to investors.
+It is anticipated that the company will report an EPS of $1.07, marking a 10.31% rise compared to the same quarter of the previous year.
+In the meantime, our current consensus estimate forecasts the revenue to be $7.45 billion, indicating a 1.91% growth compared to the corresponding quarter of the prior year.

-For the full year, the Zacks Consensus Estimates project earnings of $5.33 per share and a revenue of $30.71 billion, demonstrating changes of -9.51% and +0.34%, respectively, from the preceding year.
+DLTR's full-year Zacks Consensus Estimates are calling for earnings of $5.34 per share and revenue of $30.71 billion.
+These results would represent year-over-year changes of -9.34% and +0.35%, respectively.

-Any recent changes to analyst estimates for Dollar Tree should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+It is also important to note the recent changes to analyst estimates for Dollar Tree.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
-Right now, Dollar Tree possesses a Zacks Rank of #4 (Sell).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 0.27% upward.
+Dollar Tree is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Dollar Tree is currently trading at a Forward P/E ratio of 12.54.
-For comparison, its industry has an average Forward P/E of 19.47, which means Dollar Tree is trading at a discount to the group.
+In terms of valuation, Dollar Tree is currently trading at a Forward P/E ratio of 11.49.
+This valuation marks a discount compared to its industry's average Forward P/E of 20.11.

-It is also worth noting that DLTR currently has a PEG ratio of 2.83.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-As of the close of trade yesterday, the Retail - Discount Stores industry held an average PEG ratio of 2.4.
+Investors should also note that DLTR has a PEG ratio of 2.59 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Discount Stores was holding an average PEG ratio of 2.33 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.